 records: list of {"user_id": str, "stored_handle": str}

-Returns: list of {"user_id", "old_handle", "new_handle"} for accounts that have renamed.
+Returns: list of {"user_id", "old_handle", "new_handle"} for renamed accounts.

 """